Grade 11 Courses

-This course emphasizes the development of literacy, communication, and critical and creative thinking skills necessary for success in academic and daily life.
-Students will analyse challenging literary texts from various periods, countries, and cultures, as well as a range of informational and graphic texts, and create oral, written, and media texts in a variety of forms.
+This course emphasizes the development of literacy, communication, critical and creative thinking skills necessary for success in academic and daily life.
+Students will analyze challenging literary texts from various periods, countries, and cultures as well as a range of informational and graphic texts, and create oral, written and media texts in a variety of forms.
 An important focus will be on using language with precision and clarity and incorporating stylistic devices appropriately and effectively.
-The course is intended to prepare students for the compulsory Grade 12 university or college preparation course.
+This course is intended to prepare students for the compulsory grade 12 university or college preparation course.

 This course introduces the mathematical concept of the function by extending students’ experiences with linear and quadratic relations.
-Students will investigate properties of discrete and continuous functions, including trigonometric and exponential functions; represent functions numerically, algebraically, and graphically; solve problems involving applications of functions; investigate inverse functions; and develop facility in determining equivalent algebraic expressions.
+Students will investigate properties of discrete and continuous functions, including trigonometric and exponential functions; represent functions numerically, algebraically and graphically; solve problems involving applications of functions; and develop facility in simplifying polynomial and rational expressions.
 Students will reason mathematically and communicate their thinking as they solve multi-step problems.

-Prerequisite: Principals of Mathematics, Grade 10, Academic
+Prerequisite: Core French, Grade 10, Academic

 This course furthers students’ understanding of the processes that occur in biological systems.
-Students will study theory and conduct investigations in the areas of biodiversity; evolution; genetic processes; the structure and function of animals; and the anatomy, growth, and function of plants.
+Students will study theory and conduct investigations in the areas of biodiversity; evolution; genetic processes; the structure and function of animals; and the anatomy, growth, and functions of plants.
 The course focuses on the theoretical aspects of the topics under study, and helps students refine skills related to scientific investigation.

 This course enables students to deepen their understanding of chemistry through the study of the properties of chemicals and chemical bonds; chemical reactions and quantitative relationships in those reactions; solutions and solubility; and atmospheric chemistry and the behaviour of gases.
 Students will further develop their analytical skills and investigate the qualitative and quantitative properties of matter, as well as the impact of some common chemical reactions on society and the environment.